Gords/GIFtube/README.md

 - `ffmpeg` (for video processing)
 - `gifski` (for high-quality GIF generation)

-The script automatically checks for missing dependencies and offers to install them on supported systems (Ubuntu/Debian, Fedora/Red Hat, Arch Linux, and macOS with Homebrew).
+The script automatically checks for missing dependencies and offers to install them on supported systems:
+- Ubuntu/Debian: Uses apt-get for yt-dlp and ffmpeg, and installs gifski from a .deb package
+- Fedora/Red Hat: Uses dnf
+- Arch Linux: Uses pacman
+- macOS: Uses Homebrew

 If you prefer to install them manually or are using an unsupported system, please install the dependencies before running the script.

 ## Usage